 SMA (Spectrum Management Authority) is the telecommunications regulating agency in Jamaica.
-Products that emit Radio Frequencies and/or connect to the telephone network require approval and certification to commercialize in Jamaica.
+Products that emit radio frequencies and/or connect to the telephone network require type approval and certification to commercialize in Jamaica.

 Typically, one sample of the product is required for approval requests in Jamaica.
 LARCG will assist with the importation of the sample to Jamaica.
 Technical documents will be reviewed and validated in the approval process as well.

 Jamaica does not require local representation or specific labeling.